CharityConn/CharityConnect/README.md

 <img width="631" alt="Logo (3)" src="https://github.com/user-attachments/assets/c56d961c-2e5c-41a7-8638-a5c992f716fd">

 ## Overview
-Charity Connect is a tapp which gives consumers the ability to donate and influence charity donations from brands.
+Charity Connect is a tapp designed to bridge the gap between donors, charities, and brands.
+Donors earn reward points for their contributions, which can be redeemed for rewards from participating merchants who support charitable causes and social good.

 ## Market Need
 - **Problem:** Current charity donation methods lack interactivity and transparency, resulting in low user engagement.